emilnazarli/portfolio_management/README.md

 [register_matplotlib_converters()-for register –for errors, [fivethirtyeight.com] - site I use graphs styles as the same.

-2. Get stock symbols and my stocks for portfolio: GE-General Electronics, JPM-JPMorgan Chase &amp; Co., MSFT-Microsoft Corporation, C-Citigroup Inc. and print them
+2. Get stock symbols and my stocks for portfolio: [GE]-General Electronics, [JPM]-JPMorgan Chase &amp; Co., [MSFT]-Microsoft Corporation, [C]-Citigroup Inc. and print them

 3. To get a start date and end date for the portfolio.
 I begin from the 1st of January to see full-year data.
 The end date is the current date as a form of YYYY-MM-DD.